 You need to know that if the technology you're using is discriminatory in any way, it is illegal.

-The Hiring MRI asks you to perform a task that has no connection to race, gender or age.
+The Performance Profile asks you to perform a task that has no connection to race, gender or age.
 Therefore it does not discriminate in any way.

 9: Does it invade a person's privacy?